nicholasgillespie/scalable-scss-design-system/README.md

 - **Dynamic Property Application**: The `get` function supports various properties and values, ensuring alignment with the defined theme.

-- **Error Handling**: Includes built-in error handling to maintain design integrity and aid debugging.
+- **Error Handling**: Provides available properties and values to aid debugging and maintain design integrity.

 ### Generating Utility Classes